undless/gatling.io-doc/content/reference/install/oss/index.md

 You can run the pre-configured demo simulation from the `src/` folder with the following command:

 {{< code-toggle >}}
-JavaScript: npx gatling run --simulation computerdatabase
+JavaScript: npx gatling run --simulation BasicSimulation
-TypeScript: npx gatling run --typescript --simulation computerdatabase
+TypeScript: npx gatling run --typescript --simulation BasicSimulation
 {{</ code-toggle >}}

 {{< alert info >}}